kyle-villeneuve/unit-converter/README.md

 # unit-converter
-Convert whatever ur heart desires
+#### Convert whatever ur heart desires

-This is a generic conversion utility that will convert units when possible based on the conversion factors specified by a directed graph.
+* This is a generic conversion utility that will convert units when possible based on the conversion factors specified by a directed graph.

-A direct path is not required, this utility will attempt to traverse the graph to find a valid conversion path, also, there's no need to worry about cycles in your graph.
+* A direct path is not required, this utility will attempt to traverse the graph to find a valid conversion path, also, there's no need to worry about cycles in your graph.

+Caveats:
+* Because JS sucks at using decimals, it's recommended to chain your conversions with toFixed() to deal with annoying floating-point errors.